-Here Are The Places Most Devastated By Hurricane Irma So Far
+These Caribbean Islands Are Reeling After Hurricane Irma's Deadly Rampage

 St. Martin, an island controlled by France in the north and the Netherlands (Sint Maarten) in the south, was hit with extensive damage when Hurricane Irma made landfall around 6 a.m.
 Wednesday.

-At least four people on the island were killed by the storm and roughly 50 more were injured, French Prime Minister Édouard Philippe said Thursday.
-Powerful winds and waves badly damaged at least 60 percent of the homes on the island, he said.
+At least 10 people on the island were killed by the storm, reported The Associated Press.
+Over 100 people were injured, French Interior Minister Gerard Collomb said Friday.

 A St. Martin official told The New York Times on Wednesday night that “95 percent of the island is destroyed.”

-“In terms of material damage, the four strongest buildings on the island of St. Martin have been destroyed,” French Interior Minister Gérard Collomb told reporters Thursday, suggesting that weaker structures on the island had likely been leveled by Irma.
+“In terms of material damage, the four strongest buildings on the island of St. Martin have been destroyed,” Collomb told reporters, suggesting that weaker structures on the island had likely been leveled by Irma.

+By Saturday, over 1,200 stranded Americans had been evacuated from the island, Heather Nauert, a spokeswoman for the State Department, told HuffPost in an email.
+Officials paused rescue efforts on Saturday due to weather, but planned to resume operations after Hurricane Jose passed.

 Anguilla

-Just north of St. Martin, the tiny island of Anguilla suffered the full force of Irma’s 185 mph winds.
+Just north of St. Martin, the tiny island of Anguilla suffered the full force of Irma’s 185 mph winds when it whipped past the British territory Wednesday morning.

-Foreign Office Minister Alan Duncan said Anguilla, a British territory, had incurred “severe and in places critical” damage during the storm.
-The island’s port and airport remained closed Thursday, he said.
+One person was killed and roughy 70 percent of the island’s “critical infrastructure” was damaged or destroyed by the hurricane, Melissa Meade, director of Anguilla’s disaster management agency, told HuffPost.
+As of Monday afternoon, the island was still without running water or electricity, she said.

+The island’s airport was open only for relief charters and emergency flights on Monday.

 “When you look at our island at the moment you would think that it just suffered nuclear bomb devastation,” Gumbs-Connor told BBC Radio 4.